esciencecenter-digital-skills/Natural-language-processing/episodes/04-transformers.md

 - Understand how a Transformer works and recognize their different use cases.
 - Use pre-trained transformers language models (e.g. BERT) to classify texts.
 - Use a pre-trained transformer Named Entity Recognizer.
-- Understand assumptions and basic evaluation for NLP outputs
+- Understand assumptions and basic evaluation for NLP outputs.

 ::::::::::::::::::::::::::::::::::::::::::::::::